denizgenc/my-public-notes/cloud/azure/az-104/01_prerequisites/02_configuring_resources_with_templates.md

 - `"$schema"` - a link to a JSON schema file that describes the version of the language.
 Currently this is set to the value `"http://schema.management.azure.com/schemas/2019-04-01/deploymentTemplate.json#"`.
+  - `deploymentTemplate.json` has a specific meaning - it means this template is scoped to a resource group.
+There are other template schemas that can be scoped to subscriptions or managment groups.
 - `"contentVersion"` - required but can take any value (including an empty string).
 This is used to make sure the right version of the template is being applied - to prevent downgrades (presumably)
+  - This is generally overlooked since versioning/version control is better handled within git, etc.
 - `"resources"` - a list of values that represent resources to deploy

 There are additional optional keys:
 - `"parameters"` - like variables in Terraform.
 A JSON object which represents values that can be passed into other parts of the template.
 You are limited to 256 parameters in any one template.
+  - A separate parameter file can be used to provide these parameters.
 - `"variables"` - more like constants, or alternatively locals in Terraform.
 A JSON object which holds values that "are used as JSON fragments", presumably to make the template less verbose if certain fragments are repeated.